Hydrodynamic limit of the symmetric exclusion process on complete Riemannian manifolds and principal bundles: Lifting the SEP to principal bundles

 This follows by the $\pi$-relation between the horizontal Laplacian and the Laplacian of the underlying base manifold; for all smooth functions $\phi \in C^\infty(\M)$, it holds

-This identity can be found for instance in the monographs of Hsu \cite[Proposition 3.1.2]{hsu_stochastic_2002} for the orthonormal frame bundle and of Baudoin, Demni and Wang \cite[Proposition 4.2.7]{baudoin_stochastic_2023} for submersions with totally geodesic fibres.
-For a probabilistic proof, we refer to \cite[Corollary 4.5]{2307.02160}. \end{remark} Again, the hydrodynamic limit is a consequence of duality between the (SEP) and (RW) .
-Regarding consistency, Gao obtained the almost-sure pointwise consistency of (normalised) graphs Laplacians for neighbourhood graphs lying on general fibre bundles \cite[Theorems 2 \& 4]{gao_diffusion_2021} and obtained rates for the unit tangent bundle $UT\M \to \M$ \cite[Theorem 9]{gao_diffusion_2021}.
+This identity can be found, for instance, in the monographs of Hsu \cite[Proposition 3.1.2]{hsu_stochastic_2002} for the orthonormal frame bundle and of Baudoin, Demni and Wang \cite[Proposition 4.2.7]{baudoin_stochastic_2023} for submersions with totally geodesic fibers.
+For a probabilistic proof, we refer to \cite[Proposition 3.13]{junne_invariance_2026}. \end{remark} Again, the hydrodynamic limit is a consequence of duality between the SEP and RW.
+Gao obtained the almost-sure pointwise consistency of (normalized) graphs Laplacians for neighborhood graphs lying on general fibre bundles \cite[Theorems 2 \& 4]{gao_diffusion_2021} and obtained rates for the unit tangent bundle $UT\M \to \M$ \cite[Theorem 9]{gao_diffusion_2021}.
 The weights are of the form

 with